Transition from Statistical to Hardware-Limited Scaling in Photonic Quantum State Reconstruction: Methods

 The final reconstructed matrix is thus given by:

 While this formula provides the reconstruction mechanism, the critical limitation lies in the statistical convergence; specifically, how the reconstruction error scales with the dimension $d$ when the sample size $M$ remains finite.
 The novelty of our approach is that, unlike the standard quantum approach, where each measurement yields a single discrete outcome $\hat{b} \in \{1, \dots, d\}$ (a ``click''), in our photonic implementation, we do not observe a single collapse.
 Instead, we measure the probability of all $d$ outputs simultaneously.
-This provides the full probability distribution $p_k = \langle k | U \rho U^\dagger | k \rangle$ for a given unitary $U$ in a single experimental run.
+This provides the full probability distribution $p_k = \langle k | U \rho U^\dagger |k \rangle$ for a given unitary $U$ in a single experimental run.
 The estimator for a single snapshot is rank-1:

 This process introduces significant shot noise because information about the other $d-1$ outcomes is lost in the collapse.
 The estimator becomes a weighted sum: